innovaTIL-04, Study of LN-145, Autologous Tumor Infiltrating Lymphocytes in the Treatment of Patients With Cervical Carcinoma

-- Patients who are on a systemic steroid therapy > 10 mg of prednisone daily or other steroid equivalent.
+- Patients who are on chronic systemic steroid therapy

-- Patients who currently have prior therapy-related toxicities greater than Grade 1 according to NCI-CTCAE v4.03; except for peripheral neuropathy, alopecia, or vitiligo prior to enrollment/resection.
+- Patients who currently have prior therapy-related toxicities > Grade 1 according to National Cancer Institute (NCI-) Common Terminology Criteria for Adverse Events (CTCAE) v4.03; except for peripheral neuropathy, alopecia, or vitiligo prior to Enrollment (tumor resection)

-- Patients who have a contraindication to or history of hypersensitivity reaction to any component or excipients of the TIL therapy and the other study drugs.
+- Patients who have a history of hypersensitivity to any component or excipient of

-- Patients who have any form of primary or acquired immunodeficiency syndrome, such as severe combined immunodeficiency disease or acquired immune deficiency syndrome (AIDS).
+- Patients who have any form of primary immunodeficiency (such as severe combined immunodeficiency [SCID] or acquired immunodeficiency syndrome [AIDS])

 - Patients who have a diagnosis of end-stage renal disorder requiring hemodialysis.